 Having a brand is essential.

 It’s our story.
 Our persona.
 It’s what we stand for.
 It’s our tribe.

 We invite people to join.
 They may wear it with pride or see it as a sign of quality.
-Either way, our brand is a promise, one that we make with our students and customers.
+Either way, our brand is a promise, one that we make with our customers (and students).

-However, to some a brand has a wider calling.
+However, to some, a brand has a wider calling.
 One that is courageous and heroic, protecting the world and has a value far beyond that of a commercial entity.
 It has meaning.
-It has purpose.
+It has a purpose.

 Do brands really have a purpose?

 Have you ever realised how many companies now have a purpose?
 Everyone has one.
 Even SaaS companies.
 Software companies.
 Companies that produce software for businesses – really?

 Truth is, it’s now become a trend.
 Part of being on the woke bandwagon, as society is driven by hashtags and virtue signalling.
 Words, not actions.

 Brands need to be seen to be solving complex societal and environmental issues.
 So much so, that there are now dedicated agencies that can help businesses to generate a purpose.